 Crohn’s Disease is a chronic condition that causes inflammation of the gastrointestinal tract.
 Unlike Ulcerative Colitis, it’s not isolated to one area, it can affect any part of the GI tract from the mouth down to the colon.
 However, it typically affects the end of the small bowel, called the ileum, and the beginning of the colon.

 Crohn’s Disease mostly affects adolescents and young adults, ages 15 to 35.
 An estimated 700,000 people in the U.S. Are affected by Crohn’s Disease, which equals about 50% of inflammatory bowel disease (IBD) cases.

-The board-certified general surgeons at the John Lawson Surgical Group specialize in treating Crohn’s Disease.
-To learn more about Crohn’s Disease or begin treatment, call (423) 975-5650 to schedule your consultation at our surgery center in Johnson City today.
+The board-certified general surgeons at the Premier Surgical Lawson Group specialize in the diagnosis and treatment of Crohn’s Disease at our general surgery center in Johnson City, TN.
+To learn more about Crohn’s Disease symptoms and treatment, please call (423) 975-5650 to schedule your consultation today.